 The alarm bells should initially start ringing when you see a headline figure of 1000 lumens and a price of anything less than £400.

-To see what a real 1000 lumen projector looks like take a look at the Vivitek Qumi Q7 Plus - its a world apart, its like watching a home cinema and the brightness looks like a printed graphic showing perfectly and clearly in normally lit conditions.
+To see what a real 1000 lumen projector looks like take a look at the Vivitek Qumi Q8 - its a world apart, its like watching a home cinema and the brightness looks like a printed graphic showing perfectly and clearly in normally lit conditions.
 Then take a look at a projector that does a real 500 or 650 lumens in this video and you will see instantly the difference.

 Focus: Dont be limited to a fixed focus and fixed size image

 The Elephas and Amazon’s top 15 projectors often will have a fixed focus meaning it has to be an EXACT distance from the wall to be able to view it otherwise its out of focus.
 Thus it has to be exactly 1.5m away to create an image of 50-60”, as can be seen in the above image.
 If the Elephas is moved any closer to the projection surface, it is instantly out of focus so you just cant see it.